firefox35/heavenly-wines/README.md

 - About Screen Image

-  - The user is shown with an image of a electrician coming to Konnect to the game as the electricity flows through the game.
+  - The user is shown with an image of a

 - About Screen Description

-  - The user is displayed with the game as per the game rules shown in the about screen.
+  - The user is displayed with the

     ![About Screen](static/images/hw-homepage.PNG)